Kaltsoon/nosql/material/3-mongo-operations.md

 ## Designing data model for the project

-Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
+Now that we know about the MongoDB data model and the basic database operations, it is time to design a small MongoDB database of our own.
 These are the requirements for the project's data model:

 - Should consist of at least two collections
 - At least one relationship between two collections should be implemented using an id reference (like with the `books` and `authors` collections in the example above).
 Otherwise, feel free to use embedded documents as well
 - At least two collections should each have at least three attributes (on top of the `_id` attribute) with more than one different data type (e.g., not only string-type attributes)

-Here are some examples of project ideas for inspiration:
+Here are two examples of project ideas for inspiration:

 > _"Your friend forgot to buy the snacks for the party again, and they could use a shopping list database.
 A shopping list has a name, description, completion status (is the shopping list completed or not), the name of the store (e.g., "Lidl"), and the name of the shopper.
-A shopping list contains many items the shopper should buy from the store.
+A shopping list contains many items that the shopper should buy from the store.
 Item has a name (e.g. "Chips"), a brand (e.g. "Pringles"), quantity (e.g. 2), one or more tags (e.g. "Dairy products" or "Snacks"), and a purchased status (is the item purchased or not)."_

 > _"Your teacher needs a database to track students' grades in different courses.
 A course has a name, a teacher's name, credits, year, semester (e.g. "Spring"), language (e.g. "English"), and one more topic (e.g. "Python" or "MongoDB").
 A course has many grades for different students.
 A student's grading has a student's name, student number, grade (between 0 and 5), and comment (teacher's free-form textual comment regarding the grading)."_